sherwinvishesh/Project-Atharv/README.md

 # Atharv Lite: AI-Powered Farming Assistant

-> **Warning** : Atharv Lite is being uploaded to GitHub without many of its planned features and **is not the same as the Project-Atharv available online**.
+> **Warning** : Atharv Lite is being uploaded to GitHub without many of its planned features and **is not the same as the Project-Atharv that is available online**.
 Current functionalities are limited and may lack certain capabilities.
 Use with caution.

 ## Overview